-A student in a dental education program accredited by the CODA is eligible for examination when the dean of the dental school (or designee) confirms the student is in good standing and is in the process of actively applying for advanced dental education programs.
+A student in a dental education program accredited by CODA is eligible for examination when the dean of the dental school (or designee) confirms the student is in good standing and is in the process of actively applying for advanced dental education programs.
 The approval of the application by the dean (or designee) meets this requirement.

-Visit the CODA website for a listing of accredited dental programs.
+Visit ADA.org/CODA for a listing of accredited dental programs.